-This is the same recording as a Kultur Lulu released for Region A only.
+This is the same recording as a Kultur Lulu also released 2012 for Region A only.
 This Euroarts release is for Regions B and C; on the package, it calls this "Region Code 2-6 (worldwide excl.
 USA & Canada)."
 So it seems that Kultur and EuroArts have a contract dividing up the world into two markets for this title.
 But when I put the EuroArts disc in my Region A Oppo 93, it plays fine!
 Zoltan Glied also confirmed this on two Region A players.
 EuroArts is known for shabby quality control; this time the sloppiness works in the customer's favor.

 Lulu in its Cerha version was first performed in 1979.
 It a long, complicated, and sophisticated work with challenging modern music.
 Someone said an opera is a play where people sing about sex and violence.
 That definition fits Lulu.
 But this is not in another sense a normal opera, which usually has a cast of characters (included at least one you care about), a conflict, a climax, and an happy or sad ending.
 Lulu has a lot of characters, and you don't care about any of them.
 Instead of a conflict/climax/resolution there is a long string of disasters.
 But is still fascinating to see how most everybody comes to ruin.